Horn of Africa Food Security Response – Kenya

 Above: Children walk through carcasses as they roll home water jerrycans in Wajir Country, Kenya.
 Drought has decimated almost all animals in the area.
 (Photo: Billy Owiti, Oxfam)

-A combination of cyclical shocks have exacerbated the situation, including five successive below-average rainy seasons, rising food prices due to the COVID-19 pandemic and supply chain disruptions, alongside conflict and insecurity within arid and semi-arid regions.
-Livestock has been decimated, with an estimated 2.5 million head of livestock lost, further impacting livelihoods for pastoralists, one of the main economic activities in the country’s dry regions.
+A combination of cyclical shocks exacerbated the situation, including five successive below-average rainy seasons, rising food prices due to the COVID-19 pandemic and supply chain disruptions, alongside conflict and insecurity within arid and semi-arid regions.
+Livestock was decimated, with an estimated 2.5 million head of livestock lost, further impacting livelihoods for pastoralists, one of the main economic activities in the country’s dry regions.
 Kenya also hosts some half a million refugees.

 The AHP Response

-On 11 February 2023, the Australian Government announced a further $25 million in emergency assistance to respond to growing global food insecurity.
+On 11 February 2023, the Australian Government announced $25 million in emergency assistance to respond to growing global food insecurity.
 This included an additional $15 million for the Horn of Africa to provide food, water and other essential support, delivered through Australian and local NGOs, the International Committee of the Red Cross and UN partners.

 From this funding, $3 million was allocated for an activation of the Australian Humanitarian Partnership (AHP) in Kenya.
 An additional activation in Ethiopia was also funded through this package.